Traders brace for latest jobless claim numbers

 Manufacturing activity in China rebounded in March, but forecasters warn manufacturers might face a second dip due to a possible second wave of the outbreak.

-In Europe, London's FTSE slipped 0.4 percent, Germany's DAX was off 0.1 percent and France's CAC added 0.1 percent.
+In Europe, London's FTSE slipped 0.2 percent, Germany's DAX was off 0.1 percent and France's CAC was flat.

 |Ticker